alex21112012/churchwebsite/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-MIT License - Feel free to use this as a template for your own church website!

-## 🙏 Acknowledgments

-Built with love for St. Archangel Michael Serbian Orthodox Church in Salt Lake City, Utah.

-Special thanks to:
-- Father Nemanja Plavšić (the birthday boy!)
-- The Serbian Orthodox community in SLC
-- Seneca College CPA program

-## 📞 Support

-For questions or issues:
-- Check the `replit.md` file for detailed technical documentation
-- Review the code comments
-- Consult Supabase and Vercel documentation

----

 **Built with ❤️ by a student who wanted to give his brother the best birthday gift ever.**